 What is pain?

-Pain in its simplest terms is something that is not working well or could be working better for a prospect.
-It can be helpful in creating an insurance sales pitch because not only will mentioning these types of points help to grab a prospect’s attention, but it will also help you to more clearly communicate how you can help.
+In its simplest terms, pain is something that is not working well or could be working better for a prospect.
+Mentioning these types of points can be helpful in creating an insurance sales pitch because not only will it help grab a prospect’s attention, but it will also help you communicate more clearly how you can help.

 Identifying the Pain You Resolve

-One way to develop an optimum list or to get some ideas of pain points that you help with is to start with the list of value points that you came up with in step 1.
-For each value point or benefit that you offer, there should be a corresponding pain point or problem that you help to resolve, minimize, or avoid.
+One way to develop an optimum list or get some ideas of pain points that you help with is to start with the list of value points you came up with in step 1.
+For each value point or benefit you offer, there should be a corresponding pain point or problem that you help resolve, minimize, or avoid.

 Use Pain in Your Introduction

-Once you have the pain points that you can resolve outlined, you can use them in the introduction of your insurance sales pitch.
-Specifically, in the elevator pitch section of your introduction, you can share some examples of common problems that you help to fix and this can be a much more professional and effective way to communicate instead of talking about your company and products in your introduction.
+Once you have outlined the pain points that you can resolve, you can use them in the introduction of your insurance sales pitch.
+Specifically, in the elevator pitch section of your introduction, you can share some examples of common problems that you help to fix.
+This can be a much more professional and effective way to communicate than talking about your company and products in your introduction.

 Use Pain in Your Call Script

-A great way to use this is your fallback position.
-If the prospect is not responding in a perfect way to your questions, you can share some common problems and see if the prospect has any of those or if they can relate.
+A great way to use this is as your fallback position.
+If the prospect does not respond perfectly to your questions, you can share some common problems and see if the prospect has any of those or if they can relate.

 Use Pain in Your Emails and Voicemails

 These pain points can be great additions to your prospecting emails and voicemail messages.
-List out a few pain points in your email and voicemail making those the main purpose for you reaching out.
+List a few pain points in your email and voicemail, making those the main purpose of your reaching out.

-Use this in place of where you might have otherwise mentioned your company or products.
+Use this instead of where you might have mentioned your company or products.
 This is a very big change as you go from having messages that trigger the “sales defense” and can instead create curiosity and intrigue.

 Use Pain in Your Objection Responses

-You can also share some of the pain examples that you help to fix in your responses to prospect objections.
+You can also share some pain examples you help fix in your responses to prospect objections.
 If they say they are not interested or do not need what you have to offer, you can share some of the pain points that you help to fix in your insurance sales pitch to see if they have any of those or if they can relate.